 We're looking for foster carers who can give children a long-term home until they're ready to live on their own.
-We're also looking for people to care for children who need somewhere to live temporarily.
-Some of our foster carers specialise in looking after children for a short amount of time.
+Some of our young people stay with their foster family into adulthood.
+This stability can be really important while they study at college or look for work.

 Wherever possible, a local authority will try to keep brothers and sisters together.
-If you have more than one spare room you might be able to foster more than one child.
+We sometimes need foster carers to look after a sibling group.